viewi/docs/v2/09_assets/01_cssBundle.md

 `inline` - optional, renders styles inline, must be used with `combine` option enabled.

+`name` - optional, unique name, use to append links across files with `to` property.

+`to` - optional, if set, links will be assigned to the appropriate bundler with the same `name` property.

 Imagine you have these files:

 `viewi-app/assets/app.css`, `viewi-app/assets/mui.css`;